vikramarsid/go-ms-teams/README.md

 # go-ms-teams

-> A package to send messages to Microsoft Teams (channels)
+A package to send messages to Microsoft Teams

-...

 # Usage